haic0/MiniMax-M1-AMD/docs/vllm_deployment_guide.md

 ```

 ### AMD GPU Support

-### Please follow the steps here to install and run LongCat-Flash-Chat models on AMD MI300X GPU.
+### Please follow the steps here to install and run MiniMax-M1 models on AMD MI300X GPU.
 ### Step By Step Guide
 #### Step 1
 Launch the Rocm-vllm docker: